Nota Greenblatt: Memphis Hebrew Academy

-Greenblatt moved to Memphis, Tennessee, where he became the cantor at a local synagogue and teacher in the local Talmud Torah school.
+Rav Greenblatt moved to Memphis, Tennessee, where he became the cantor at a local synagogue and teacher in the local Talmud Torah school.
 In September 1949 he and local resident Seymour Kutner, opened a school of 38 children for kindergarten and first grade, where he was an unpaid teacher.
 The school later became the K-12 institution known as the Margolin Hebrew Academy.

 Siddur Gittin

 While in Memphis he began supervising Jewish divorces (gittin), travelling internationally in the work.

-In 2015 Greenblatt permitted a woman to remarry despite never receiving a get from her previous husband in a controversial decision.
+In 2015 Rav Greenblatt permitted a woman to remarry despite never receiving a get from her previous husband in a controversial decision.

 Work

 Greenblatt at Cooper Yeshiva HS in Memphis in 2014.

 He published one book in his lifetime, K'Reiach Sadeh (1999).
 While based on Chumash and Rashi, it is multifaceted, and deals with Targum Onkeles and Talmudic topics, focusing particularly on Kodshim and the Rambam's approach.

 Personal life and death

 He and his wife Miriam Kaplan had five children together.
 He died in New York on April 29, 2022.